 The masculine allure he manages to engineer for these dreadful characters does not just come from their obvious physical attributes, but from the facial expressions and body stances he gives them.
 These are highly authentic and convincing.
 He captures something very real about how men are, their personality if you like.
 It's a skill unmatched by most artists in this genre who tend to be preoccupied with the anatomical and the carnal.
 The result is some very seductive images despite their appalling subject matter.

-work was seen as controversial and shocking and so it is, but that is
+work was seen as controversial and shocking in it's day and still is, but that is

 not a particularly enlightening response.
 Why do we find violence

 attractive or perhaps arousing?
 Even when it's directed against the most undeserving?
-Even people like ourselves?
+Even against people just like ourselves?
 Even when the violence is repulsive, why

 do we still want to look on, not to witness the suffering but, in Greasetanks art, to watch the